 In most cases, you will want to go for a well-lit daylight scene in your 3D rendering so that there’s no confusion about the colors and materials.
 More subdued lighting on a cloudy day is another great option to make sure future homeowners get all the necessary information without being distracted.

 However, oftentimes, a client also wants to see their home in a night view.
 Such a rendering will allow one to know how the materials of the house will look at dusk or nighttime and how the exterior lighting will work.
 Plus, a beautiful scene showing a building under the starry sky, with warm lights inside, looks incredibly cozy and inviting.
-It makes the owners fall in love with their future home right away.
+This helps future owners form an emotional connection with their upcoming home.

 Want to learn how much your project costs?
 See how we evaluate 3D rendering projects